Epilepsy Tasmania has been improving the lives of Tasmanians affected by epilepsy since 1975.

 - Epilepsy Friendly Workplace training.

-- Open Gardens for Epilepsy in partnership with Blooming Tasmania.
+- Open Gardens for Epilepsy raising funds and awareness in relaxed, outdoor settings.

 - Educate Me, Include Me Smart Schools resources and training.